-- > Crowns in conjunction with overdentures.
+- Crowns in conjunction with overdentures.

 - Surgical placement or removal of implants.

-- Attachments to implants.
+- > Attachments to implants.

-- Implant maintenance procedures including:
+- > Implant maintenance procedures including:

 - Removing of prosthesis.

 - Cleaning of prosthesis and abutments.

 - Reinserting of prosthesis.

-- > Maintenance or cleaning of a prosthetic appliance.
+- Maintenance or cleaning of a prosthetic appliance.

 - Personalized dentures.

 - Duplicate dentures.

+- > Treatment for teeth that are broken or damaged while chewing or biting on anything other than food.